How To Create To-Do Lists In WordPress

 Integrate with Post Planner

-If you are running a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author to help make managing a multi-author WordPress site easier …
+If you plan to run a collaborative site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …

-When you have finished configuring your options, click the ‘Save Changes’ button …
+After you have configured your plugin options in this section, click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-In this area you can customize your To-Do lists, assign to-do items to users and perform plugin database maintenance.
+This section lets you customize your To Do lists, assign to-do items to users and perform database maintenance tasks.

 To-Do List Advanced Settings > Customize The To-Do List